4 Building analytic pipelines for a data model

 <chr> <int> <dbl>

-Looking at the SQL we can see, however, that there is some duplication.
-As part of each full query we have run our players_with_college query.
+Looking at the SQL we can see, however, that there is some duplication, because as part of each full query we have run our players_with_college query.

 <SQL>